Pope visits Mexico pledging to fight drugs "evil"

 The pope heads to Cuba on Monday in a visit meant to bolster the position of the Church there and help the communist island move towards democracy.
 Communism, he said on Friday, no longer works in Cuba.

-Additional reporting by Miguel Angel Gutierrez; Editing by Dave Graham and Kieran Murray
+Additional reporting by Miguel Angel Gutierrez; Editing by Dave Graham, Kieran Murray and David Brunnstrom